 Science Skills and Introduction to Statistics

-Lovely satisfying statistics!
-In this module we will gently introduce you to all the beauty of nature rendered down to numbers for the purpose of analysis.
-This module could mark the start of your journey to independent competence as an investigator of nature.
-We aim to develop the necessary background in science communication, skills and methods essential for the study of the biological sciences (in your case, ecology).
-This module will also aim to provide the background knowledge and self-belief required for the Level 5 Data Handling module.
+This module aims to develop the necessary background in science communication, skills and methods essential for the study of biological sciences.
+This module will also provide the background knowledge required for the Level 5 Data Handling module.

 Soil Science and Plant Nutrition

-A much under-appreciated and hugely understudied component of ecology is the soil, and the interactions between soil and plants.
 The aim of this module is to introduce the basic concepts of soil science, focussing on the physical properties of soil, the fundamentals of soil chemistry and hydrology, and the way in which soils and plants are inextricably interlinked.
-This module will prepare you for further study in more advanced aspects of soil science, plant physiology and land management.
-You may also get muddy at some point in the module.
+This module prepares students for further study in more advanced aspects of soil science, plant physiology and land management.

 Animal Behavioural Ecology

-Underpinning much of ecology is behaviour.
-The behaviour of different organisms, coupled with their physiology, dictates factors such as where they sit in the food chain.
-This module aims to introduce you to the ecological side of animal behaviour.
-You will learn about the main influences on behaviour and how these can influence animal behaviour at an individual, group and species level.
-You will be able to use the content of this course to design and carry out animal behaviour studies in an ecological context.
+The module aims to introduce students to the ecological side of animal behaviour.
+The students will learn about the main influences on behaviour and how these can influence animal behaviour at an individual, group and species level.
+Students will be able to use the content of this course to design and carry out animal behaviour studies in an ecological context.

 Chemistry of the Environment

-This course aims to provide you with an understanding of the fundamental theoretical concepts and practical applications of environmental chemistry.
-You are introduced to the chemistry underlying the aquatic, terrestrial and atmospheric environments.
-It will also aim to add an extra dimension to you as an applied ecologist by making you familiar with some of the different chemical analytical methods that can be used in the monitoring of these environments.
-We will foster in you a critical approach to these methods as part of your journey towards becoming a deep thinking, self-aware scientist.
-In addition to becoming familiar with the natural chemical processes in soil, water and air, you will also be encouraged to critically analyse and discuss environmental issues, such as smog, acid rain, global warming, ozone depletion and water pollution.
+The module aims to provide students with an understanding of the fundamental theoretical concepts and practical applications of environmental chemistry.
+The students are introduced to the chemistry underlying the aquatic, terrestrial and atmospheric environments.
+It will also aim to make the students familiar with some of the different chemical analytical methods that can be used in the monitoring of these environments and to encourage a critical approach to these methods.
+In addition to becoming familiar with the natural chemical processes in soil, water and air, the students will also be encouraged to critically analyze and discuss environmental issues, such as smog, acid rain, global warming, ozone depletion and water pollution.